1998 Belgian Grand Prix: Race

 As the race intensified, Villeneuve spun out having briefly taken the lead during the first round of pitstops.
 Schumacher retained his lead and was nearly 40 seconds ahead of Hill when he came up to lap Coulthard.
 Jean Todt had already paid a visit to the McLaren pitwall to ensure that Coulthard would move over.
 In the other race-defining moment, Coulthard did not let Schumacher by immediately, causing the Ferrari driver to shake his fist at the Scot.
 As the cars came down the hill towards Pouhon, Coulthard attempted to let Schumacher through by lifting off to reduce his speed.
 Crucially, he had not moved off the racing line, and in very poor visibility, obscured by the spray, Schumacher slammed straight into the back of the McLaren, tearing off the right-front wheel of the Ferrari and removing the rear wing of the McLaren.
 Both cars made it back to the pits; Schumacher immediately got out of his car and made his way to the McLaren garage.
-Convinced that Coulthard was at fault, Schumacher confronted him.
-According to Coulthard's version of events, Schumacher accused Coulthard of "trying to fucking kill me", and also threatened to kill Coulthard.
-Many were convinced that Coulthard did it intentionally in order to help his teammate.
+Convinced that Coulthard was at fault, According to Coulthard's version of events, Schumacher accused Coulthard of "trying to fucking kill me", and also threatened to kill Coulthard.
+Many were convinced Coulthard did it intentionally in order to help his teammate.

 Damon Hill: I'm going to put something to you here, and I think you'd better listen to this.
 If we race, if we two race, we could end up with nothing, so it's up to Eddie [Jordan].
 If we don't race each other, we've got an opportunity to get a first and second, it's your choice.